eosnetworkfoundation/grant-framework/applications/tonomy-cross-platform-wallet.md

 - Co-writing the [EOSIO Privacy report](https://eos.io/news/blockchain-privacy/) in collaboration with the EOSIO community and Block One.
 I led the research into existing privacy architectures, very relevant for understanding and leading architecture of SSI applications.
 - Leading the development of the [Civic Participation Tool](https://theblockstalk.medium.com/civic-participation-tool-upgrade-to-openstad-e7aed01c5271#c5a3) in which our team created a direct democracy tool on EOSIO with an SSI identity integration.
 - Organising and running many [EOSIO workshops](https://theblockstalk.medium.com/the-eosio-blockchain-developer-workshop-now-available-on-youtube-ddeba54f0d94) - in person and online - and writing education and pratcical EOSIO material on [Medium](https://theblockstalk.medium.com/), [Github](https://github.com/theblockstalk) and [Twitter](https://twitter.com/theblockstalk).
+- Jack has been technically involved in blockchain since 2016 learning from Matthew Di Ferrente and Nick Johnson (core Ethereum Foundation developers) as a developer, auditor, educator and technical influencer.
+He has worked on many blockchain protocols and dApp architectures.

 - What your project is _not_ or will _not_ provide or implement